Brittanysacha/SQL---Ecommerce-Data-Transformation-and-Analysis/starting_with_questions.md

 ORDER BY region, total_products DESC, products.product_name;

 Answer:
-- The Learning Thermostat 3rd Gen-USA - Stainless Steel was the most popular product among countries in the African region, with 282 units sold.
+- The Learning Thermostat 3rd Gen-USA - Stainless Steel was the most popular product among countries in the African countries, with 282 units sold.

 - The blackout cap was the most popular product among countries in the Central American region, with 1701 units sold.

+The  17oz Stainless Steel Sport Bottle was the most popular producy among the Asia-Pacific region with 7348 units sold.

 - The Foam Can and Bottle Cooler was the most popular product among countries in the European region, with 10879 units sold.

 - The 17oz Stainless Steel Sport Bottle was the most popular product among countries in the North American region, with 36740 units sold.